 Leica gear is beautiful but will likely always remain the domain of the wealthy hobbyist or the hardcore, sacrifice-what-it-takes-to-own-a-Leica photographer.
 I’m one of the few full time pros that uses Leica.
 Although, at the moment, I am Leica-less.
 Even though photography is my full time living and I depreciate gear on taxes it has always been a major decision any time I’ve bought Leica gear because of the huge expense.

-Was it ever totally practical to own Leica as a pro?
+Was it ever be totally practical to own Leica as a pro?

 Nope.
 It’s about the feel of the camera and lenses and quality of the images.
 It’s also the inconspicuousness of a rangefinder.
 If you’re photographing people they’re less intimidated by a small camera that looks like something their grandfather owned back in the day.
 In the film days I could see the difference between my Leica and Canon images but could anyone else?
 Only if they had a trained eye and were examining the chromes with a loupe or scrutinizing a large print.